khmarbaise/maven-deployer-extension/README.md

 Overview
 --------

- The idea of the extension is to handle  `installAtEnd` of the [maven-install-plugin] and the `deployAtEnd` of the [maven-deploy-plugin] correctly.
+ The idea of the extension is to handle  `installAtEnd` of the [maven-install-plugin][maven-install-plugin] and the `deployAtEnd` of the [maven-deploy-plugin][maven-deploy-plugin] correctly.
 The problem in the [maven-deploy-plugin] and/or [maven-install-plugin] is simply this will not work correctly if you use other plugins which define their own lifecycle (for example Eclipse Tycho etc.).